If anyone has a good reason to support maintaining the death penalty in Connecticut, it should be me.

 I live in Cheshire, where the horrific home invasion and triple homicide took place in 2007.
 I knew the victims.
 The mother, Jennifer Hawke-Petit, was a nurse at my elementary school.
 Hayley Petit, the older sister, had gone to the same middle school as I. And I talked with the younger daughter, Michaela Petit, on the school bus almost every day.
 Mere days before she was killed, Michaela had added me as a friend on Facebook.
 Their home was two blocks from mine.

-Dr. William Petit Jr.'s strong position in favor of executing his family's murderers; I cannot fathom the pain that he must live with for the rest of his life.
+I understand and sympathize with Dr. William Petit Jr.'s strong position in favor of executing his family's murderers; I cannot fathom the pain that he must live with for the rest of his life.
 And I realize that most of Cheshire - in fact, most of Connecticut - supports maintaining the death penalty, especially as it applies to the Cheshire killers.

 But I can't agree.
 I do not oppose state-funded execution on moral grounds.
 It is not the government's job to regulate morality, and that is not the purpose of our criminal justice system, either.
 Its job should be to punish convicted criminals, and to deter future crime.